himaatluri/healthcare-fraud-identification-using-PCA-anomaly-detection/README.md

 ## **Lab 0 - Launch an Amazon SageMaker Jupyter Notebook**

 ### Prerequisites and assumptions
-1. To complete this lab, you need an AWS account that provides access to AWS services.
+1. To complete this lab, you need an personal Laptop and an AWS account that provides access to AWS services.
-2. Credits will be provided to offset the cost of AWS usage charges incurred in this workshop.

 ### Steps
 1. Sign In to the [AWS Console](https://aws.amazon.com/)